Cold Email

 Value: v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GN... [long key]

-Important: After setting up DKIM, wait 24-48 hours for DNS propagation before testing.
-Tools like MXToolbox and Mail Tester (mail-tester.com) let you verify your records are active.
+Important.
+After setting up DKIM, wait 24-48 hours for DNS propagation before testing anything.
+MXToolbox and Mail Tester (mail-tester.com) will tell you if your records are live.

 DMARC (Domain-based Message Authentication)

 DMARC tells receiving servers what to do when an email fails SPF or DKIM validation.
-It also sends you reports about who is sending email on behalf of your domain.
+It also reports back to you on who's sending email under your domain name.

 Start with a monitoring-only DMARC record: